MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Meta-Learning-Based MPC Design

 For each $\mD^b$, we partition it into a training set $\mD^b_{\text{tr}}$ and a testing set $\mD^b_{\text{test}}$.
 The training set is utilized to adapt the aggregated representation $\omega$ and produce the task-specific parameter $\omega^b$, tailored to the system \eqref{eqn:sys} parameterized by $\theta^b$.
 To be specific, within the context of iMAML, the inner-loop solves the following optimization problem:

-Here, $\omega$ is the weight of the aggregated NSSM, and the regularization term $||\psi-\omega||^2$ encourages the finding of an optimal solution within a (ideally, small) neighborhood of $\omega$, and $\gamma>0$ controls the regularization strength.
+Here, $\omega$ is the weight of the aggregated NSSM, and the regularization term $||\psi-\omega||^2$ encourages the finding of an optimal solution within an (ideally, small) neighborhood of $\omega$, and $\gamma>0$ controls the regularization strength.
 As we will shown later in Sections~\ref{sec:appro} and \ref{sec:maml}, this regularization enables us to express the outer-loop gradient term in closed-form by exploiting the implicit function theorem.
-By doing so, the gradient can be calculated exactly, without relying on the inner-loop optimization path but solely on the optimal solution.
-As a result, there is no need to store the full optimization path or approximate the gradient, as required in MAML \cite{finn2017model}.
-This approach reduces memory consumption and enhances predictive performance, compared to MAML whose memory complexity is high for a large number of inner-loop steps.

 The testing set $\mathcal{D}^b_{\text{test}}$ is employed in the outer loop to update the aggregated representation $\omega$.
 This is achieved by evaluating the prediction performance of the NSSM across multiple systems, as defined below